The Manufacturer of Solaraze Gel

-There is a non-steroidal anti-inflammatory dermatological gel that is FDA approved called Solaraze (Diclofenac Sodium Gel) that can be used to treat solar keratosis.
-Its main ingredient is Diclofenac and hyaluronic acid, whose supplier is Stanford Chemicals, a major hyaluronic acid supplier in California, United States with FDA, ISO, GMP, CE certificates.
+There is a non-steroidal anti-inflammatory dermatological gel that is FDA-approved called Solaraze (Diclofenac Sodium Gel) that can be used to treat solar keratosis.
+Its main ingredients are Diclofenac and hyaluronic acid, whose supplier is Stanford Chemicals, a major hyaluronic acid supplier in California, United States with FDA, ISO, GMP, and CE certificates.

 The proposed mechanism of action of Solaraze gel in treating actinic keratoses is to block cyclo-oxygenase-2 (COX-2) to reduce angiogenesis and cellular proliferation.
 Topical diclofenac and hyaluronic acid, of which HA-E2.0 powder is a product, have been shown to be effective for topical treatments of actinic keratosis on the mucosal lip, with a minimum of irritation.

 There’re now many generics of Solaraze on the market.
 Patients can check the manufacturer’s PIL for information regarding the patent.
 Solaraze, overdosage is highly unlikely as a result of topical use.
 However, the skin should be rinsed with water.
 No clinical cases of ingestion of Solaraze-inducing overdosage have been reported.

 If accidental ingestion resulting in significant systemic side effects occurs, general therapeutic measures normally adopted to treat poisoning with non-steroidal anti-inflammatories should be used.